 Settlement Benefit: Cash Payment As An Alternative to Free Credit Monitoring Services

-If you do not need identity theft and fraud protection from the Settlement because you already have credit monitoring or protection services and you certify that you will keep them until at least October 30, 2018, you may claim a cash payment instead of additional credit monitoring, by filing an Alternative Compensation Claim.
+If you do not need identity theft and fraud protection from the Settlement because you already have credit monitoring or protection services and you certified that you will keep them until at least October 30, 2018, the Settlement offered a cash payment instead of additional credit monitoring, by filing an Alternative Compensation Claim.

 Settlement Benefit: Fraud Resolution Services

 Recovering from fraud or identity theft is a time-consuming, costly affair for anyone going through it alone.
 Whether or not you make a claim, the Settlement provides help if it happens to you.